Aurora-source/zero-latency/README.md

 #### 7. Download model weights

-All model weights, the project presentation are available in the shared Google Drive folder:
+All model weights, the project presentation are available in the shared Google Drive folder, (please check files names after downloading, google sometimes changes the files name after downloading , it may add random strings / numbers to file names{example best_1(1).pt or best_1-000.pt} please make sure the file name stays the same ,or rename it to best_1.pt, model_fp32.pt, model_fp16.pt accordingly).
+AFTER DOWNLOADING PLEASE PLACE THE FILES TO THE EXACT SAME FOLDERS MENTIONED BELOW :

 **[Download from Google Drive](https://drive.google.com/drive/folders/16s7dJhrjQLzVtm-OpdlNWsWP6TRgp2OP?usp=sharing)**

-The folder is organised as follows:
+The google folder is organised as follows:

 | Folder / File | Description |
 |---|---|